Blob sculpin

-The blob sculpin (Psychrolutes phrictus) is a species of deep-sea fish of the family Psychrolutidae.
+The blob fish (Psychrolutes phrictus) or blob sculpin is a species of deep-sea fish of the family Psychrolutidae.
 It feeds mainly on crustaceans, molluscs, and sea pens.

 It lives off the continental shelves in very deep water (839–2800 m) in the North Pacific Ocean by the coasts of Japan, the Bering Sea, and California.
 When the female lays eggs the adult fish guard the nest.

 Description

 Maximum length is 70 cm.
 The head is broad and flattened, the eyes are large and widely separated, and the mouth is curved with fleshy lips.
 There is no spine in front of the operculum (the bony flap that covers the gills), the branchiostegal membranes are fused to the isthmus (the fleshy projection separating the gill openings), and there are many small cirri (fleshy threads) scattered over the head and body.
 The operculum is poorly ossified and is covered by a gelatinous layer.
 Behind the head, the body tapers rapidly to the caudal peduncle and there is a gelatinous layer between the skin and the muscle.
 The dorsal fin has eight spines and nineteen to twenty soft rays, and the anal fin has no spines and twelve to fourteen soft rays.
 The pectoral fins are broad and in larger individuals, have fleshy pads near their tips.
 The upper parts of this fish are grey or black and the underparts pale, with some indistinct mottling.